event-driven-robotics/master-bibtex/README.md

 # 📚 Using the Master BibTeX File

-The master BibTeX file can be added to all new EDPR LaTeX projects to keep a single, curated source for healthy citations.
+The master BibTeX file can be added to all new EDPR LaTeX projects to keep a single, curated source for well-formatted citations.

 ---